 Medallion Financial Corp.
-(MFIN), a commercial finance company that originates and services loans in various niche industries, announced today its 2018 second quarter results.
-Effective April 2, 2018, Medallion Financial Corp. withdrew its BDC election, and now operates as a commercial finance company following the reporting conventions of bank holding companies, beginning with the 2018 second quarter.
-A major component of this change is that we will now consolidate wholly-owned or controlled subsidiaries, particularly Medallion Bank, that were previously treated as unconsolidated portfolio investment companies.
+(Nasdaq: MFIN, “Medallion” or the “Company”), a finance company that originates and services loans in various consumer and commercial niche industries, announced today its 2018 fourth quarter results.
+Effective April 2, 2018, Medallion Financial Corp. withdrew its BDC election, and now operates as a finance company following the reporting conventions of bank holding companies, for the nine months ended December 31, 2018.
+A major component of this change is that we now consolidate wholly-owned or controlled subsidiaries, particularly Medallion Bank, which were previously treated as unconsolidated portfolio investment companies.

-- Net interest margin was 8.57% in the 2018 second quarter, compared to 6.64% in the prior year period on a combined basis with Medallion Bank
+- Net interest margin was 8.07% in the 2018 fourth quarter, compared to 7.41% in the prior year period on a combined basis with Medallion Bank

-- 90 day plus medallion loan delinquencies were 4.5% of gross medallion loans, down to $12 million, a significant improvement from $112 million one year ago
+- 90 day plus medallion loan delinquencies were $15.7 million or 8.9% of gross medallion loans, down from $71.9 million or 15.9% in the 2017 fourth quarter when combined with Medallion Bank

 Consumer Lending Segments

-Medallion’s net consumer lending portfolio was $790.7 million as of June 30, 2018, a 10% increase compared to $716.8 million at the end of the prior quarter.
-Including the loans sold in both 2016 and 2017, the consumer segments continue to grow in excess of 30% per year.
-The average interest rate on the portfolio was 14.80%, up slightly from the 2017 second quarter.
-Consumer loan delinquencies over 90 days past due as of June 30, 2018 were 0.32% versus 0.40% in the prior quarter.
+Medallion’s net consumer lending portfolio was $761.5 million as of December 31, 2018 compared to $741.8 million at the end of the prior quarter.
+Excluding the impact of $420 million of loans sold over the last three years, the consumer segments continued to grow in excess of 25% per year.
+Net interest income for the fourth quarter was $23.6 million.
+The average interest rate on the portfolio was 15.06% compared to 15.18% in the third quarter.
+Consumer loan delinquencies over 90 days past due as of December 31, 2018 were 0.55%, compared to 0.46% in the prior quarter.

 Medallion Lending Segment